singhjyotiradtiya/Kids-Learning-App-MiniMavericks/README.md

 Modules:<br>
 User Management Module: This module will handle user registration, login, and profile management.<br>
 Content Management Module: This module will manage the educational content, including lessons, games, and activities.<br>
-Progress Tracking Module: This module will track the progress of kids and generate reports for parents/teachers.<br>
+Progress Tracking Module: This module will track the progress of kids.<br>
 Rewards Module: This module will handle the rewards system for kids.<br>